 I feel sorry for that mother.

-There was a book written years ago by Art Bell The Quickening.
+There was a book written years ago by Art Bell, The Quickening.

 There is a pace in terms of news that is so rapid and so quick.

-You know, 30 years in this business, I do remember times when I only had the local newspapers and national magazines and local news reports and nightly news reports to actually that was your news.
+You know, 30 years in this business, I do remember times when I only had the local newspapers and national magazines and local news reports and nightly news reports to ask that was your news.

 That was it.

-Um, and I think information is a good thing, especially because otherwise you would be fed a steady dose of propaganda daily by a corrupt media that doesn't want to tell the truth.
+And I think information is a good thing, especially because otherwise you would be fed a steady dose of propaganda daily by a corrupt media that doesn't want to tell the truth.

-And we have this deep state that wanted to sabotage Donald Trump and help Hillary literally being exposed almost on an hourly basis.
+And we have this deep state that wanted to sabotage Donald Trump and help Hillary, literally being exposed almost on an hourly basis.

-And what is an obvious plot, coup, soft coup, uh, to influence an election, undermine one candidate, prop up another candidate, and it's now getting blown wide open.
+And what is an obvious plot, coup, soft coup, to influence an election, undermine one candidate, prop up another candidate, and it's now getting blown wide open.

 And, you know, we now have the president rightly weighing in on all of this, and he is right.

-And you can see the panic that is set in with the likes of Clapper and Brennan and Yates and so many other deep state actors like Comey, you know, it's a dangerous time when our country is led by those who will lie about anything backed by those who will believe anything based on information from media sources that will say anything.
+You know, it's a dangerous time when our country is led by those who will lie about anything, backed by those who will believe anything based on information from media sources that will say anything.

 Americans must break out of the bubble and seek truth.